Engineering IT organizational chart (as of May 25th, 2021) is also available.

 - Infrastructure: Darius Summerville, Manager

 IT Operations oversees the core service offerings of Engineering IT.
-The four teams within the division provide IT support for faculty, staff, graduate students, and undergraduate students within the College of Engineering.
+4 IT Pods (MRL, CSL, Siebel, and MEL) within the College provide IT support for faculty, staff, graduate students, and undergraduate students within the College of Engineering.
 Further, underlying production infrastructure and datacenter management is handled within this group.
 The IT Operations group provides a solid foundation of stable and reliable core services that enable other teams within Engineering IT to partner better with our customers.

 Kim Nguyen-Jahiel, Assistant Director for Instructional Services